About Us

 What has Common Good Accomplished?

-• Nearly 100 new leaders have been trained in the Fundamentals of Organizing since May of 2019.
+• Over 300 new leaders have been trained in the Fundamentals of Organizing since May of 2022.
 This two-day training experience teaches critical thinking about power, negotiation, civics, and reconnecting and rehumanizing our communities.
 Participants leave excited, inspired, and ready to engage in positive change-making for themselves and for our community.

 How can I learn more?